 Calgary summers are intense.
-Parking at Chinook Centre for an hour can turn your car into an oven with dashboard temperatures hitting 70°C. Can a thin layer of plastic really make a difference?
+Parking at Chinook Centre for an hour can turn your car into an oven with dashboard temperatures hitting 70°C — and that's nothing compared to ten straight days of parking around Stampede grounds in July.
+Can a thin layer of plastic really make a difference?
 Yes, but only if it's the right plastic.

 Understanding Solar Energy in Calgary